-Cuba is no longer an impossible dream for Americans.
-Hundreds of thousands Americans are visiting Cuba this year.
-Cuba is a warm, welcoming country and despite the long embargo the U.S. has had against Cuba, there is no animosity what so ever from Cubans towards Americans.
-Traveling to Cuba has never been easier and while recent thawing in relations have bettered relations between the two countries there is still a tourist travel embargo in place.
-However the U.S. government is not enforcing it, and has not done so for nearly a decade - in spite of various declarations made by President Trump.
+Cuba is not an impossible dream for Americans.
+Hundreds of thousands Americans are visiting Cuba these years.
+Cuba is a friendly, welcoming country and despite the long embargo the U.S. has had against Cuba, there is no animosity what so ever from Cubans towards Americans.
+Traveling to Cuba was eased by the Obama administration, however, there is still a tourist travel embargo in place.
+However the U.S. government has not been enforcing it, and has not done so for nearly a decade - in spite of various declarations made by President Trump.
 Please mail us for the full OFAC document.

 American tourists to Cuba basically have two options:

-1. Joining one of the licensed people to people tours from the U.S. Which means going on a tour with a group and a 24/7 tour guide and following a predetermined program that one can never stray from and which do not allow for some beach relaxation or other private activity.
-These licensed tours usually cost between $3000 and $5000 per week.
+1. Joining one of the licensed people to people tours from the U.S. Which means going on a standard package tour with a group and a 24/7 tour guide and following a predetermined program that one can never stray from and which do not allow for some beach relaxation or other private activity.
+These licensed tours usually cost between $3000 and $5000 per person per week (2016 prices).

 2. Booking with an independent organizer.
 Choosing freely between hotel or casa particular, going on tours hand picked by yourself, basically seeing the Cuba you choose to see.
 There are various organizers for independent U.S. tourists, usually based in Canada, Europe or on site in Havana.
-With us, such a tour can be put together down to about $500 per week.
-All payments made with non U.S. affiliated processors.
+With us, such a tour can be tailormade AND is considerably cheaper.
+All pre-trip payments made with non U.S. affiliated processors - usually European based.

 Cuba welcomes American tourists with open arms.
 There is not the slightest trace of hostility towards Americans among the Cuban population, if anything they are eager to talk to and get to know Americans.
 They see the old dispute between Cuba and USA as an issue between the governments of the two countries, not as an issue between the people of the two countries.